AccursedGalaxy/Insider-Monitor/docs/getting-started/quick-start.md

 !!! warning "Replace Wallet Addresses"
     Make sure to replace `YOUR_WALLET_ADDRESS_1` and `YOUR_WALLET_ADDRESS_2` with actual Solana wallet addresses you want to monitor.

+!!! tip "Scan Configuration"
+    The default `scan_mode` is "all", which monitors all tokens.
+For better focus, consider:
+    - "whitelist" mode to monitor only specific tokens
+    - "blacklist" mode to exclude noisy tokens
+    You can also configure different scan modes for individual wallets using the `wallet_configs` setting.

 ### Step 3: Run